Difficulty Moving Due to Pain

 Our Skilled Barrie Lawyers Offer Comprehensive Legal Services for Injured Victims

-Here at the Barrie law offices of Preszler Law Firm, our lawyers assist clients with filing personal injury claims and lawsuits against negligent parties.
+Here at the Barrie law offices of Preszler Injury Lawyers, our lawyers assist clients with filing personal injury claims and lawsuits against negligent parties.
 Our skilled lawyers can help you obtain the treatment you need and the access whatever financial resources available to help continue paying your mortgage, food and transportation, debts, and other bills and expenses while you are unable to work.
 The way that the body deals with pain is not fully understood, and the pain and disability that you are experiencing may never fully leave you.
 As such, it is important that your legal team fully assess your current and predicted future condition, and then maximize your compensation to accurately represent your future needs.
 We handle everything from compiling medical evidence and talking to witnesses, to filing personal injury claims, negotiating with insurers, and pursuing the matter in court when necessary.
 Another party may have caused your painful condition, but that does not mean that they have to cause your financial ruin on top of it.

 Chronic Pain in Ontario

 One out of five Canadians lives with chronic pain, according to the Government of Canada.
 Chronic pain can impact the victim’s physical and mental well-being, in addition to reducing their income and keeping them from being able to play with their children and participate in caring for their family.